xinyuwei-david/david-share/Multimodal-Models/Training-VIT-Run-Qianwen-VL/readme.md

-# Training ViT and Run Qianwen-VL
+# Train ViT and Run Qianwen-VL

 As of now, CV models are primarily based on convolutional neural networks.
 However, with the rise of Transformers, Vision Transformers are gradually being applied.